johantbueno/final_work_FM/README.md

-# The Liver Cirrhosis Prediction project represents a significant stride in medical diagnostics and is a pivotal capstone project for the Fusemachines AI Fellowship in Machine Learning.
+# The Liver Cirrhosis Prediction project represents a significant stride in medical diagnostics and is a pivotal capstone project.
 This innovative endeavor leverages advanced predictive modeling to ascertain the progression stage of liver cirrhosis by analyzing a spectrum of patient biomarkers.

 Contained within this project are two principal components: an Exploratory Data Analysis (EDA) segment, which delves into the underlying data patterns and distributions, and a Prediction segment, which utilizes machine learning to forecast the stage of cirrhosis.